 - You will be asked to show your Raider ID Card, and repeat your R number

-- The tutor will ask your confidence level in the subject at the beginning and end of the session
+- The tutor will ask your confidence level in the course at the beginning and end of the session

 If the tutor is helping multiple students, they may leave the session to help another student, giving you time to work on your work and compile any questions you may have.

-Please contact Katie Ericson to get specific subject and schedule information.
+Please contact Katie Ericson to get the specific course and schedule information.

 For more information about Residential Tutoring, please contact: